socologize/demos/README.md

 While many great researchers are developing Flask, Django or other forms of automated tools, I am focusing on lightweight CLI workflows.
 Kudos to the authors of such tools.

 # How To Run?
-if you have a memory sample and want to run everything:
+if you have a memory sample and want to run in automode:

 >>> $ volatize.py parsemem --auto --memory "path/to/memory/sample"

+Or if you just want to setup the case structure to parse memory:

+>>> $ volatize.py parsemem --setup --memory "path/to/memory/sample"